AFC Wimbledon is a club collectively created, owned and run by its fans.

 All staff, both employees and volunteers, will endeavour to be courteous and helpful to supporters and customers at all times, offering them the best service and information available at the given time.

-Our club is built on, and depends on, the support of hundreds of volunteers, all of whom are fans who sacrifice their time and enjoyment to help the club.
-This makes the club what it is and what we enjoy and love.
+Our club is built on, and depends on, the support of hundreds of volunteers, all of whom are fans, who sacrifice their time and enjoyment to help the club.
+This is central to our club ethos and we know that our supporters take great pride and enjoyment from supporting such a uniquely-run club.

 We respect and value the diversity that exists in our communities and are committed to challenging attitudes that promote discrimination.